Nathan-Hutton/nvim/README.txt

-This is here since we inevitably won't remember how to configure anything
+This is here since we inevitably won't remember how to configure anything. clone this into ~/.config, so it will look like ~/.config/nvim
 1. Open neovim and run :PackerSync
 2. Run :PackerInstall
 3. Run :PackerUpdate